addok/addok/docs/config.md

 A bunch of settings you may want to change to fit your custom instance.

+Warning: you will see a lot of settings suffixed with PYPATH(S), those are expecting path(s) to Python callable.
+In case of a list, the order matters given that it is a chain of processors.

 #### ATTRIBUTION (string or dict)
 The attribution of the data that will be used in the API results.
 Can be a simple string, or a dict.